CaioDaoud/BMW-CS/README.md

 	    python geraIndice.py GovTxtTeste/ govTxtBase/ govInd/ govTxt.

-	  //whith this the documents are indexed in one tier, govInd/govTxt.
+	    \\whith this the documents are indexed in one tier, govInd/govTxt.

 	III. python Split2.py <pathIndice> <Nome do Indice.> <% (1 - 99)>